greglinch/sourcelist/to-do-list.md

 * rename app in Google API console so it matches if people login with oauth

+* if we do front-end urls, change edit link from admin url to live url

 # QUESTIONS

+* Q: Django bakery to make static files?

 * Q: show a source the `Person` or `Source` model to edit their info?